Need Help? Just Ask.

-The Injuries Board Book of Quantum categorises hernia claims* into the following categories:
+The Judicial Council’s personal injury guidelines categorise hernia claims into the following categories:

-For more information on how to value your claim, visit our compensation estimator page or speak to a personal injury solicitor*.
+For more information on how to value your claim, visit our compensation estimator page or speak to one of our personal injury solicitors.

 Once you have gathered all the relevant information in relation to your injury it is then time to move forward with your claim.
 It is important to use a personal injury solicitor to help you with this.